 Q: What is it?
 A: A hotel.
 Another one created by Sean McPherson, the man behind Maritime Hotel and The Marlton among others.
-The Jade almost has it.
+The Walker, formerly known as the Jade, almost has it.
 Or, well… it has, but there’s still room for improvement.
 Or maybe that other girl in the reception was just a trainee?

 Gene Kaufman, architect: “The idea was to have the finished building look and feel like it had been part of the Greenwich Village neighborhood forever.
 The building is completely new construction, but we wanted to convey a sense of a prior life and have the hotel feel rooted to its place.”